OscarBjurestrand/php-membership/README.md

 You need to make sure that all data sent from the client is safe before reaching the database.
 Php-membership uses different methods of protecting your database from malicious data.
 - `SET NAMES utf8mb4`
-Before making a query, php-membership tells your RDBMS to expect the data to be sent with the utf8mb4 character set.
+Before making a query, php-membership tells your DBMS to expect the data to be sent with the utf8mb4 character set.
 - `stripslashes()`
 Un-quotes a quoted string before using it.
 - `mysqli_real_escape_string()`